Veritas2024/scZGCL/readme.md

 The `models` directory contains two main files. `scZGCL.py` is the implementation of scZGCL's model. `scZGCL_MSE.py` is the implementation of scZGCL without ZINB, which is replaced by MSE.

-The `scripts` directory contains two files. `script_for_Diaphragm_Smart-seq2.sh` is the script for reproducing the result of the smaple dataset Diaphragm(Smart-seq2). `scripts_for_all_datasets.sh` is the script for reproducing the results of all datasets.
+The `scripts` directory contains two files. `script_for_Diaphragm_Smart-seq2.sh` is the example script for reproducing the result of the smaple dataset Diaphragm(Smart-seq2). `scripts_for_all_datasets.sh` is the script for reproducing the results of all datasets.

 The `src` directory contains files for defining scripts and reading datasets.